tomography/tomoscan/docs/source/tomoScanApp.rst

     - The number of angles (projections) to collect
   * - $(P)$(R)ReturnRotation
     - bo
     - Flag controlling whether to return rotation to RotationStart at the end of collection.
 Choices are 'No' and 'Yes'.
+When 'Yes' the ScanStatus will report complete before the rotation axis returns to the start.

 Dark field control
 ~~~~~~~~~~~~~~~~~~